TodePond/TodePondDotCom/wikiblogarden/my-name/vegetarian/readme.md

 I am vegetarian because I don't want animals to be killed in my name.
 It is not for any other reason.

 ## But all the farm animals will die out if we stop killing and eating them

 I am vegetarian because I don't want animals to be killed in my name.
 It is not for any other reason.

+## But the animals have a good life when they're alive

+I am vegetarian because I don't want animals to be killed in my name.
+It is not for any other reason.